OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ~~~~~~~~
 Success: ``201 Created``

-Returns an ``ISubscriptionDetails`` object for the newly created subscription.
+Returns an ``WebhookSubscription`` object for the newly created subscription.

-``ISubscriptionDetails``
+``WebhookSubscription``
-    :eventType:  The event type used to create the subscription.
+    :EventType:  The event type used to create the subscription.
 One of:
         user.create, user.enroll, course.create, course.complete
-    :target:  The url to POST object data to when the trigger fires.
+    :Target:  The url to POST object data to when the trigger fires.
-    :ownerId:  Owner of the subscription.
+    :OwnerId:  Owner of the subscription.
-    :createdTime: When the subscription was first created (ISO formatted date).
+    :CreatedTime: When the subscription was first created (ISO formatted date).
-    :active:  Whether it's active.
+    :Active:  Whether it's active.
-    :status: Current status of the subscription
+    :Status: Current status of the subscription
     :href:  Location of the subscription.

 Will likely need to extend the current subscription to allow storage of